EduSahara™ Worksheet

 3

 One card is drawn at random from a well shuffled deck of 52 cards.
-What is the probability that the card drawn is either a red card or a jack?
+What is the probability that the card drawn is a king of clubs?

 • (i)